Krtoonbrat/Tic-Tac-Toe-AI-Project/README.md

 # Tic-Tac-Toe-AI-Project
 My first attempt at any sort of AI.
-Its unbeatable.
 Uses the minimax algorithm.